Retatrutide vs. Wegovy: What the Data Actually Shows

 In the STEP 1 trial, semaglutide 2.4 mg produced a mean body weight reduction of approximately 14.9% at 68 weeks in adults with obesity or overweight (BMI ≥ 30, or ≥ 27 with at least one weight-related comorbidity) without diabetes.

-In the Phase 2 trial of retatrutide, the highest dose group (12 mg) achieved a mean weight loss of 24.2% at 48 weeks in a similar population of adults with obesity.
-Notably, this was at a shorter treatment duration, and the weight loss trajectory had not yet plateaued, suggesting that longer treatment could yield further reductions.
+In the Phase 2 trial of retatrutide, the highest dose group (12 mg) achieved a mean weight loss of 24.2% at 48 weeks in a similar population of adults with obesity, at a shorter treatment duration with weight loss still trending downward.

-These headline figures suggest a meaningful difference in magnitude, but several contextual factors deserve attention.
+These headline figures show a substantial difference in magnitude, though important contextual factors still deserve attention.

 Mechanism: Triple vs. Single Agonist